Zobya/Handwritten-digit-recogniton-MNIST-/README.md

 # Handwritten-digit-recogniton-MNIST-
-one of the projects I undertook while familiarizing myself with machine learning concepts, using MNIST dataset
+Using MNIST dataset, creating a model that recognizes hand written digits.
+One of the projects I did while learning machine learning concepts.